FAIRmat-NFDI/nomad-docs/docs/tutorial/NOMAD_ELN.md

 ## Create a new ELN upload

 In NOMAD, an Electronic Lab Notebook (ELN) is created by initiating a NOMAD upload.
 This process allows you to structure and document your research data efficiently.
-For a step-by-step guide on how to create an upload, please refer to [this page](upload_publish.md#create-new-upload){:target="_blank"}.
+For a step-by-step guide on how to create an upload, please refer to [this page](upload_publish.md#create-new-upload){:target="_blank" rel="noopener"}.

 ## Create ELN entries

 The next step is to create entries for your substances, instruments, processes, and measurements.
-In NOMAD, each ELN entry is structured using templates called *built-in schema*.
+In NOMAD, each ELN entry is structured using templates called *built-in schemas*.
 These templates are specifically designed to capture relevant information for different types of entries, ensuring consistency and completeness in documentation.

 They include general fields tailored to the type of entry you are creating.
 The currently available ELN built-in schemas in NOMAD are illustrated in the figure below.